-A delightful vacation trip to Washington, D.C. last summer was one of my best ever, getting around town by foot, rental bikes, and The Metro trains and buses.
+A delightful vacation trip to Washington, D.C. last summer (link is to my photo gallery of the 2013 trip) was one of my best ever, getting around town by foot, rental bikes, and The Metro trains and buses.
 My hotel just two blocks from the National Mall was also nearly perfect as were all the many points of interest visited.
 But unbeknownst to me, an evil was brewing in my hotel, the Residence Inn Capitol.

 I arrived from the airport by subway and checked in to the Residence Inn on Saturday, September 7, 2013 right after two rapper guys, only a little eerie feeling.
 Sometime that same day a government contractor named Aaron Alexis also checked in.
 We never met but it is likely our paths crossed in the lobby or during the complimentary breakfast each of my seven mornings there.
 I checked out the morning of September 15, 2013 and flew back to Nashville.